MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-use-copilot-create-journey.md

         - *Explanation*: This prompt doesn't specify a segment.
     - **Example 2**: "Send a series of three emails and SMS messages to Tier 1 contacts regarding loan options."
         - *Explanation*:  This prompt is good as it specifies the target audience (Tier 1 contacts), ensuring the journey is relevant and targeted.
 - **Do: Create prompts that are at least 70 characters long.
-This helps provide enough information for copilot to interpret.**
+This helps provide enough information for Copilot to interpret.**

-    Here are a few examples that fall within this range:
-    - "Use an A/B test to try out two different promotional emails when a customer completes a purchase."
+    - **Example 1**: "Use an A/B test to try out two different promotional emails when a customer completes a purchase."
 (96 characters)
-    - "Send a series of 3 emails and SMS messages regarding Contoso's new product line."
+    - **Example 2**: "Send a series of 3 emails and SMS messages regarding Contoso's new product line."
 (75 characters)
-    - "Send personalized messages to contacts when they submit a marketing form."
+    - **Example 3**: "Send personalized messages to contacts when they submit a marketing form."
 (73 characters)
 - **Don't: Use vague statements.**
     - **Example 1**: "Create a nurture journey with monthly emails."
         - *Explanation*: While the prompt isn't explicitly bad, it lacks detail.
 The term "nurture journey" is vague.
 Providing more specifics about the content or purpose of the journey would help Copilot generate a better journey suggestion.